zot24/talks/deployment-strategies-with-kubernetes/2019-04-16-entelo-internal/demo/demo.md

 # test traffic base on specific user (header) | WHAT DO YOU THINK WILL HAPPEN NOW!?
 kubectl apply -f strategies/ab-testing/virtualservice-match.yaml

+---

+# open a new terminal and hammer the app without any header | WHAT DO YOU THINK WILL HAPPEN NOW!?
+istio_ingressgateway=$(minikube service istio-ingressgateway -n istio-system --url | head -n1)
+while sleep 0.1; do curl -sS "$istio_ingressgateway" -H "Host: my-app.local"; done | lolcat

+# test shiftt traffic base on percentage (canary) | WHAT DO YOU THINK WILL HAPPEN NOW!?
+kubectl apply -f strategies/ab-testing/virtualservice-weight.yaml

+---

 # remove it all!
+(WAIT! if you are going to show Shadow you'll need istio)
 kubectl delete all,ingress,gateway,virtualservice -l app=my-app
 helm delete --purge istio
 kubectl -n istio-system delete job --all kubectl delete -f istio-*/install/kubernetes/helm/istio/templates/crds.yaml -n istio-system kubectl delete namespace istio-system rm -rf istio-*

-?

-This is the same as the canary example but using Istio

-# test deployment
-# istio_ingressgateway=$(minikube service istio-ingressgateway -n istio-system --url | head -n1)
-# while sleep 0.1; do curl -sS "$istio_ingressgateway" -H "Host: my-app.local"; done | lolcat

-# test shiftt traffic base on percentage (canary)
-# kubectl apply -f strategies/ab-testing/virtualservice-weight.yaml
 ```

 ## Grafana dashboard